moody7alim/youtube-clone/README.md

 You are very welcome to use my project as a youtube replacement to save your time and energy.
 Simply go to [https://elastic-einstein-51e03b.netlify.app/](https://elastic-einstein-51e03b.netlify.app/)

+## What's next?
++ More styling with css.
++ Increase search limit.
++ Embed Video duration in the describtion.